-Here at Student Loan Planner, we love helping borrowers find the best repayment strategy for their student loans.
-But we also love helping you avoid student loans in the first place.
+Here at Student Loan Planner®, we love helping borrowers find the best repayment strategy for their student loans.
+But we also love helping you avoid student loans in the first place and encourage students to go to their financial aid office and obtain financial aid information.
+We also help provide admission costs for various health care professions like physical therapy.

-Recently, we decided to create a similar list of the cheapest physical therapy schools.
 We’ve written previously that the average physical therapist faces a massive student loan burden.
-So it made sense to us that aspiring physical therapists would want to know where the cheapest physical therapy schools were located.
+So it made sense to us that aspiring physical therapists would want to know where the cheapest physical therapy schools were located and what physical therapy department would offer student financial aid and affordable enrollment.

 Unfortunately, we discovered that finding the cheapest physical therapy school wasn’t going to be as straightforward as we hoped.
 Higher education physical therapy organizations offer poor transparency into the true costs of physical therapy programs.
 Here’s what we found and what you need to know.